+Anderson posted a score of 83.00 in the first of her two runs then watched it hold up as rider after rider either crashed or bailed.
 Even Anderson wasn’t immune.
-She washed out in her second run with the gold already wrapped up.
+She washed out in her second run with the gold medal already wrapped up.

 High winds scrubbed qualifying on Sunday, turning Monday’s final into a 26-woman, two-run free-for-all with Anderson, the top-ranked snowboarder in the world, scheduled to go last.

-Officials pushed back the start due to weather concerns, and while the wind eventually calmed enough for the event to start following a 75-minute delay, the course ended up being an unpredictable mess anyway.
+Officials pushed back the start due to weather concerns, and while the wind eventually calmed enough for the event to start following a 75-minute delay, the tricky Phoenix Snow Park course was at times an unpredictable wind tunnel that turned what was supposed to be a showcase for a sport making only its second Olympic appearance into something else entirely.

 Only five of the 25 riders made it through their first runs with anything close to a clean set and those who did – Anderson included – settled for more of a watered down routine that emphasized sanity over sizzle.